 Each and every Killam scholar brings individual and unique contributions to the world, creating and disseminating knowledge that has global impact.
 In effect, for the UBC community, past and present, that means the word "Killam" has more than 2,000 unique definitions, one for each of the special individuals who have earned the distinction of adding the word "Killam" to their list of achievements.

-My purpose in establishing the Killam Trusts is to help in the building for Canada’s future by encouraging advanced study.
+My purpose in establishing the Killam Trusts is to help in the building of Canada’s future by encouraging advanced study.
 Thereby I hope in some measure, to increase the scientific and scholastic attainments of Canadians, to develop and expand the work of Canadian universities, and to promote sympathetic understanding between Canadians and the peoples of other countries.

 Izaak Walton Killam Memorial Doctoral Scholarships